 Now that my kid is pre-school age I am no longer shocked how the multitude of activities can stack up even for young children.
-She's already involved in pre-school, music classes, gymnastic classes, story time at the local library and of course EARLY SKILLZ martial arts classes at Dragon Gym :-) It's a lot, but we're keen on making sure things aren't to hectic for her, or us.
+She's already involved in pre-school, music classes, gymnastic classes, story time at the local library and of course SHARK TANK (pre-school martial arts) classes at Dragon Gym :-) It's a lot, but we're keen on making sure things aren't to hectic for her, or us.
 As parents, our stress can become their stress and that's counter productive to our goals.

 One of the more stressful and hectic times can be getting kids ready for school in the morning.
 The school day starts fairly early already, but for working parents it starts even sooner with early drop off and what not.
 Isn't it interesting how these kids will wake up so early until they have somewhere to be?

 So, I decided to do some research and come up with a short list of strategies to make the morning, school day prep go easier...for everyone.